Pelleport station: History

 From 1940, under the Occupation, the chief supervisor of the station Lucien Noël set up a network of resistance fighters.
 He was arrested in October of the following year and shot on January 24, 1942 at the fortress of Mont-Valérien.

-On March 27, 1971, the station was transferred to line 3 bis, which resulted from the isolation of the section between Gambetta and Porte des Lilas of line 3 in the form of an independent line, following the extension of the first to Gallieni.
+On March 27, 1971, the station was transferred to Line 3bis, which resulted from the isolation of the section between Gambetta and Porte des Lilas of Line 3 in the form of an independent line, following the extension of the first to Gallieni.

 As part of RATP's Renouveau du métro program, the station corridors and platform lighting were renovated on May 19, 2006.

 In 2019, 329,597 passengers passed through the station which placed it at 302nd position out 302 for its usage.